 NOTE: If your green card has a two-year expiration date on it, that's a completely different matter.
 You are not a permanent resident, but a "conditional resident," whose actual status will in fact expire if you do not take steps to convert to permanent residence within the 90 days before your expiration date.
 See an attorney if that date has gone by.

 You should submit your application within the six months leading up to your green card's expiration.
 That will give USCIS time to process the application.
 (USCIS is often backed up on processing; you can check its website for what's typical for your type of application in your geographic area.
-In late 2023, the agency said it was taking over 20 months to make decisions on green card renewals.)
+In early 2024, the agency said it was taking around nine months to make decisions on green card renewals.)

 You must submit an application to renew your green card on USCIS Form I-90.
 Don't be confused by the fact that this form is also used for a variety of other purposes, such as to request USCIS to replace errors on a green card, or to replace a lost or stolen card.